 “The results show that on the immediate post-test, the Sentence-writing group performed the best, followed by Gap-fill, Comprehension-only, and Control.
 On the delayed post-test, the Sentence writing and Gap-fill groups equally outperformed the two other groups.” – ScienceDaily.

 However, as you will soon discover, it’s only a half-truth.

-As a side note, experiments which I have conducted regarding the efficiency of writing vs speaking show almost no difference between those two.
+As a side note, experiments that I have conducted regarding the efficiency of writing vs. speaking show almost no difference between those two.